 This ruling is one that may make an impact on First Amendment cases involving social media to come in which social media will be treated as a public forum.

 This case is not the only one that addresses the struggle for free speech and the right to petition the government.
 Countless others have addressed this issue in disputes involving state and local government officials who have blocked users based on their political critiques.

 Some solutions to these issues lie within the implementation of new social media policies and the creation of forums dedicated to posts of political expression, no matter the view.
 However, these solutions still seem as if they are only masking the issue at hand.

 The right to criticize government officials and policies is something that is protected by the First Amendment, but with the power and influence of social media and the Internet, it’s hard to define the line that crosses into the right to block free speech.
 Not to mention, the government does not own platforms like Twitter and Facebook, so they technically have no say in what type of content is to be removed.
 But it looks like Mark Zuckerberg, founder and CEO of Facebook, is looking to change the government’s say in this precise issue.

-Only time will tell what changes will actually be implemented, but for now, always be conscious of what you say on social media.
+In the case of Trump blocking users on Twitter, it was found that he was in violation of the rights protected by the First Amendment.
+Only time will tell what other cases will be impacted by this decision and if any changes will be implemented, but for now, always be conscious of what you say on social media.
 You could be violating the private rights of others by publishing in unprivileged, and defamatory or otherwise, harassing speech.
 If you need guidance on Internet defamation, cyberbullying, or free speech issues on social media, contact the attorneys at RM Warner Law or visit RMWarnerLaw.com to learn more.